MazamaScience/AQ-SPEC-documentation/Azure_Data_Processing_Setup.md

 cd ~/AQ-SPEC-documentation; make install_data_archive
 ```

-This will take a fairly long time.ff
+_...
+This will take some time ..._

 ### Set up cron jobs